UW-COSMOS/project-docs/presentations_reports/phase3/final_report.md

 ## Task 2: Scale and Enhance COSMOS Retrieval and API

   #### Task 2.A.
 Improve Visual Segmentation

   #### Task 2.B.
 Incorporate Body-Text Content into Object Retrieval
+    A new COSMOS feature, added in release v0.5.0, is _table context enrichment_.
+This feature links table objects to their in-text references via a loose string matching on its label ("Table 1").
+Text surrounding in-text mentions is added to the final object representation, allowing recall of these objects based on contextual clues coming from the text in addition to the table and its caption.
+Parameters were added to the COSMOS object search API in order to facilitate utilization of these mentions -- users can now query for a term within the object, its caption, or within the in-body text surrounding mentions of (references to) the object.
+This augmentation can be run as a step within the COSMOS processing pipeline, or it can be run standalone against previously produced COSMOS output.

   #### Task 2.C.
 Automatic Knowledge Base Construction

   #### Task 2.D.
 Release Public COSMOS API Over COVID-19 Set
+  The COSMOS API for the xDD COVID-19 set has been available for collaborators throughout the duration of the project, with updated data products from major COSMOS releases being made available alongside previous versions of the data.
+In this way, objects from previous versions were still recallable via ID, but queries are always serving the newest version of output.
+An API key was circulated to collaborators to authenticate, to assuage concerns of publishing partners.
+  A number of requested features were added to the COSMOS API during the year, including:
+  - Per-document recall.
+Many collaborators wanted to be able to query for all COSMOS extractions from a given DOI, xDD ID, or ASKE-ID, instead of using term-based searching.
+  - Document-level filters.
+Users can now search for objects containing a term while enforcing that additional term(s) be present elsewhere in the document.
+  - Filtration by object size.
+This can be utilized to limit impact of full-page artifacts or segmentation errors early in the COSMOS pipeline.
+  - Image type options.
+Users can choose whether to recall full-resolution PNGs, compressed JPGs, or thumbnail-sized representations of the extracted objects.
+  - Search field options.
+Users can choose to query the objects, their associated captions, contextual snippeters surrounding text mentions referring to objects, or combinations of the three.
+  - Object-level filtration.
+Programmatic hooks are available within the API server to optionally filter objects matching certain criteria, for example reproduced versions of copyrighted material.